Modify DNS servers

 Important

-You cannot modify DNS settings when a domain name is in its grace period, redemption period, or transfer period.
-To modify the DNS settings, you must renew the domain name or wait for the transfer to complete.
-For more information about how to renew a domain name, see Domain name renewal.
+If a domain name is in a grace period, redemption period, or transfer period, you cannot modify its DNS settings.
+Renew the domain name (Domain Name Renewal) or wait for the transfer to complete.

-• Local DNS cache: The local DNS resolver in your region or on your device may have cached the old NS records.
-DNS server updates can take up to 48 hours to propagate globally.
-You can wait for the propagation to complete or try to flush the local DNS cache.
+• Local DNS cache: Your regional or device DNS resolver may have cached old NS records.
+Propagation can take up to 48 hours.
+Try flushing your local DNS cache.

 Solution: